School of Civil Engineering

 Are there any specialist software or systems that I need for my programme and where do I find out information about it?

-If there is specialist software required, this will be communicated to you on an individual programme basis.
+If there is specialist software required, we’ll communicate this to you on an individual programme basis.

 Where can I access resources for my degree?